SERVICES

 Bespoke academic programmes and tutor coordination for students pursuing alternative educational pathways

-Specialist Support for Dual-Career Students
+Support for Dual-Career Students

 Rebecca works with students combining academic study with high-performance commitments in areas such as sport and the performing arts.